dbdesign-students-spring2024/4-sql-crud-codingharry123/instructions.md

 1. Find all restaurants that are open now (see hint below).

-1. Leave a review for a restaurant (pick any restaurant as an example).
+1. Leave a review for a restaurant (pick any restaurant as an example; note that leaving a review has no automatic effect on the average rating of the restaurant).

 1. Delete all restaurants that are not good for kids.